-Liz Marshall’s work has taken her around the globe to West and sub-Saharan Africa, the Middle East, South and South East Asia, East and Central Europe, Central and South America, and across the United States and Canada.
+Liz’s work has taken her around the globe to West and sub-Saharan Africa, the Middle East, South and South East Asia, Central and Eastern Europe, Central and South America, and across Canada and the United States.

-Marshall’s films are seen by diverse audiences, and have been released theatrically, on streaming and digital platforms, for global broadcast, at top-tier film festivals, seen by hundreds of grassroots communities, influencers and celebrities, at museums, a Tragically Hip rock concert, for world leaders, and are distributed within the educational market.
+Her films have been released theatrically, on streaming and digital platforms, for global broadcasters, at top-tier film festivals, for hundreds of grassroots communities, for influencers and celebrities, at museums, a Tragically Hip rock concert, for world leaders, and are distributed within the educational market.

-See full portfolio here, including short films, music videos and music documentaries.
+See Liz Marshall’s full portfolio here, including short films, music videos and music documentaries.

 Rent and purchase films here.

-The reach and effectiveness of the critically acclaimed documentary THE GHOSTS IN OUR MACHINE, is reflected in a global impact evaluation report funded by the Doc Society.
+The global success and social impact of the critically acclaimed documentary The Ghosts In Our Machine, is reflected in a global impact evaluation report funded by the Doc Society.

 Read report here.

-She began her creative career at age 12, acting with Toronto Studio Players, a street and studio style theatre company.
-She remained with the company until she was 18.
-At 16, Liz bought her first 35mm film stills camera, which inspired a vision behind the lens.
-At the age of 19, Liz knew she wanted to be a filmmaker and photographer.
+Liz Marshall began her creative career at age 12, acting with Toronto Studio Players, a street and studio style theatre company.
+At 16, Liz bought her first 35mm film camera, which inspired a vision behind the lens.

-In the mid-90s, fresh out of Ryerson University’s Media Arts Bachelor of Applied Arts program (BAA), Liz Marshall followed her passion for nonfiction storytelling and was commissioned by American folk-icon Ani DiFranco and her pioneering record label Righteous Babe Records to document Ani’s life as a touring musician in parts of the US and Canada.
-Liz directed a multimedia approach, consisting of Super 8mm and 16mm film, hi-8 video, photographs and digital audio recordings of Ani on the road, behind the scenes, and performing for sold-out audiences.
+In the mid-90s, fresh out of Ryerson University’s Media Arts Bachelor of Applied Arts program (BAA), Liz Marshall was commissioned by American folk-icon Ani DiFranco and her pioneering record label Righteous Babe Records to document Ani’s life as a touring musician in parts of the US and Canada.
+In 1995, Liz directed a multimedia approach, consisting of Super 8mm and 16mm film, hi-8 video, photographs and digital audio recordings of Ani on the road, behind the scenes, and performing for sold-out audiences.

-For the next five years, Liz worked as an Arts, News and Specials producer and videographer at the storied CHUM/CityTV building in Toronto, helmed by media mogul Moses Znaimer.
-She produced and filmed dozens of segments, one-hour specials, and filmed iconic artists, celebrities and musicians for Bravo!NewStyleArts Channel, MuchMusic, and BookTelevision: The Channel.
+From 1999 – 2003, Liz worked as a freelance arts, news and specials producer and videographer at the storied CHUM/CityTV building in Toronto, helmed by media mogul Moses Znaimer.
+She produced dozens of segments, one-hour specials, and filmed iconic artists, celebrities and musicians for Bravo!NewStyleArts Channel, MuchMusic, and BookTelevision: The Channel.